Skip to main content

 Is Zyn safe?

 While specific long-term health effects of nicotine pouches like Zyn remain unknown, youth use of nicotine in any form is unsafe.
 Nicotine use during adolescence can disrupt the formation of brain circuits that control attention, learning, and susceptibility to addiction.
 Research has shown early age of nicotine use is correlated with daily use and lifetime nicotine dependence.
-Nicotine use can also intensify symptoms of depression and anxiety.
+Nicotine addiction can also intensify symptoms of depression and anxiety.

 Quitting Zyn and oral nicotine pouches